-On May 4, 2017, Symphony Nova Scotia will present “Link Up: The Orchestra Rocks” with nearly 1,500 students from all over the province.
+On April 25, 2019, Symphony Nova Scotia will present “Link Up: The Orchestra Sings” with nearly 1,500 students from all over the province in two performances.

 This Carnegie Hall Weill Music Institute program pairs Symphony Nova Scotia with elementary students at local schools to explore orchestral repertoire through a hands-on music curriculum, culminating in a concert where they sing, play recorder, and/or play the violin with the orchestra from their seats.